What is motorcycle insurance?

 Motorcycle insurance, like car insurance, is an insurance policy that can, depending on the type of cover you choose, provide you with cover for your bike against accidental damage to other people’s property, harm to other people or theft, fire or damage to your own bike.
 The type and amount of cover is dependent on the policy that you decide to take.

-CANSTAR has rated comprehensive motorcycle insurance policies only, but it’s worth noting that there are four main types of motorcycle insurance available in the market:
+There are typically four main types of motorcycle insurance available in the market:

 You are required by law to have CTP insurance in order to register your motorcycle in Australia.
 All other insurance policies are optional.